leilaicruz/SATAY-jupyter-book/mini_book/docs/Intro/satay_analysis_notes.md

 However, sometimes non-essential genes also have few or no transposon insertion sites.
 According to [Michel et.al.](https://elifesciences.org/articles/23570) this can have 3 main reasons.

 1. During alignment of the reads, the reads that represent repeated DNA sequences are discarded, since there is no unique way of fitting them in the completed sequence.
- (Although the DNA sequence is repeated, the number of transposon counts can differ between the repeated regions).
- Transposons within such repeated sequences are therefore discarded and the corresponding reads not count.
+ (Although the DNA sequence is repeated, the number of transposon counts can differ between the repeated regions) Transposons within such repeated sequences are therefore discarded and the corresponding reads not count.
  If this happens at a non-essential gene, it appears that it has no transposons, but this is thus merely an alignment related error in the analysis process.